 It will take careful planning starting from the first semester to fulfill requirements for one’s professional goal and one’s major — in addition to meeting other educational goals such as potential study abroad.
 The academic planning pages for each health profession provide guidance on factors to consider when planning coursework including the strength of one’s academic preparation, study abroad considerations, the timeline for applying to one’s intended health profession, and more.

-Also on the academic planning pages are tips and tools for creating a “blank master schedule.”
+Also on the academic planning pages are tips and tools for creating a tentative four-year plan, including a Four-Year Plan Google template.
 Students are strongly encouraged to complete one or more to bring to the meeting with their faculty advisor during orientation.

-In addition, all those considering health professions should plan to attend the health professions advising workshop for first-year students offered during orientation by the Director of Health Professions Advising, Leslie Bell (315-859-4346, email@example.com).
+In addition, all those considering health professions should plan to attend the health professions advising workshop for first-year students offered during orientation by the Director of Health Professions Advising, Courtney Hance (315-859-4338, email@example.com).

 Many Hamilton students enter law school immediately upon graduation or within a few years thereafter.
 While law schools do not prescribe any particular courses or program of study as part of a formal prelaw curriculum, they seek graduates who demonstrate analytical reasoning powers, skill in oral and written forms of expression, and the ability to comprehend and organize large amounts of factual data.
 Students interested in entering law school are advised and assisted by the Prelaw Committee composed of faculty members and the associate director of the Career Center.
 For more information on prelaw advising see the prelaw website.

 The minor in education studies is recommended for students who are interested in school administration, public policy and education, school counseling, design and development of curriculum, educational assessment, K-12 private school teaching, graduate studies leading to New York State initial teaching certification, requirements for provisional teaching certification in states outside of New York, and other related fields.
 For more information, contact the Career Center (315-859-4346, firstname.lastname@example.org).